 To help children with real-life context, the local area is utilised where appropriate to achieve targeted outcomes and specific trips are planned to enhance learning.

-Outcomes in topic books demonstrate children’s acquisition of identified key knowledge.
-Displays map out the pupils’ learning journey and, as they progress through the school, they develop a deeper knowledge, understanding and appreciation of their local area and its place within the wider geographical context.
+Lesson visits, discussions with pupils, informal assessments and outcomes in topic books demonstrate children’s acquisition of identified key knowledge and skills.
+Displays will often map out the pupils’ learning journey and, as they progress through the school, they develop a deeper knowledge, understanding and appreciation of their local area and its place within the wider geographical context.
 The units of study also promote clear links with SMSC and our pupils are able to recognise the human impact on their local area and the wider world and consider what they can do, as global citizens, to make a more positive impact.
 Whole school projects like Change Starts with Us, have allowed the pupils in all key stages to contribute to displays that highlight some global issues and make those links with other subjects.
-Learning presentations showcase to parents the children’s depth of understanding and how they are mastering subject specific vocabulary.
-The impact of geography teaching at Lynch Hill is hopefully that we have helped to develop people with a strong sense of the world, their place in it and a sense of collective accountability.
+Learning presentations showcase to a wider audience the children’s depth of understanding and how they are mastering subject specific vocabulary.
+The impact of Geography teaching at Lynch Hill is hopefully that we have helped to develop people with a strong sense of the world, their place in it and a sense of collective accountability.